 Henry W. Grady.
 Glossary p.A-73

+New South Atlanta Constitution editor Henry W. Grady’s 1886 term for the prosperous post–Civil War South he envisioned: democratic, industrial, urban, and free of nostalgia for the defeated

+plantation South.

 What was the message in the speech delivered by Booker T. Washington at the Atlanta Cotton Exposition known as the “Atlanta Compromise?”
 Who influenced him to think this way?
 Pp.661-662